jpmens/check_nix/README.md

     (i.e. `"OK"`) when it runs.
 See below.
 This file must be writeable by the *check\_nix* process; if it cannot create or open the file for writing, errors are silently ignored.
+-d, --debug
+:   C version only: enable debugging; not generally useful.

 # STATUSFILE